dimsmol/valid/Readme.md

 For example, and() validator must manually reset transformation when any of validators fails, because transformation could be established by some of previous validators.
 The same behavior is taken in account in sw() and should be kept in mind when designing your custom validators with flow control.

 not(validators...) validator always breaks transformation because if validators are valid, it is invalid itself and must reset transformation.

+## tools

+* basedOn(srcDict, updateDict) - updates srcDict with values from updateDict.
+Can be used to "inherit" dataspecs.
+* getFields(dict) - returns keys of dict ignoring having value that is instanceof NoWay.
+Can be used to obtain fields, provided by dataspec.